Applying for a statutory will

 Applying to the Court of Protection to change an existing will

-Former regional head Mike Lowe discusses a statutory will case involving a named but missing beneficiary.
+Regional head Eileen Lavelle discusses a statutory will case involving a named but missing beneficiary.

 Sometimes deputies or attorneys apply to change a will on a client’s behalf because the value of the client’s estate has changed dramatically.